 Approach conflict with a problem-solving attitude.
 Avoid trying to prove a point and examine your part in a disagreement.

-Use “I” statements rather that “you” statements that tend to come across as blameful- such as “I felt hurt when you bought that gift.”
+Use “I” statements rather than “you” statements that tend to come across as blameful- such as “I felt hurt when you bought that gift.”

 Don’t make threats.
 Avoid saying things you’ll regret the next day.